Johannesburg

 The spectacular Melville Koppies.
 Photo: Mark Straw.

-Modderfontein Reserve is a peaceful, privately managed 275-ha reserve, crisscrossed by relatively flat hiking and cycling trails that are well-maintained.
-There are specially designed mountain biking routes ranging from 10km to 40km (as well as a kiddies' and pump track) and non-technical hiking trails of varying distances that skirt around the reserve’s wetland areas.
+Modderfontein Nature Reserve is a peaceful, privately managed 275-hectare reserve, crisscrossed by relatively flat hiking and cycling trails that are well maintained.
+There are specially designed mountain biking routes ranging from 10km to 40km (as well as a pump track and a track for kiddies) and non-technical hiking trails of varying distances that skirt around the reserve’s wetland areas.
 All hiking and cycling trails are open daily and the Fourways Farmers Market takes place here over the weekends (there's an additional entrance fee for the market of R10 p.p).

 Modderfontein Nature Reserve.
 Photo: Heather Mason for Johannesburg In Your Pocket.